jaswanth3233/Villanova_IoT_2022/RPI_TUTORIAL/IOT_Platform_Install.md

--> Now a prompt appears for conformation that shows the list of softwares that we need to install and then click on OK and installation starts.
+-> Now a prompt appears for confirmation that shows the list of softwares that we need to install and then click on OK for the installation starts.